stepano001/PVA_Snake/README.md

 ## Launching game

-Download contents of **build** folder a run binary file (binary and save folder must be kept together)
+Download contents of **build** folder and run the binary file (binary and save folder must be kept together)

 ## Controls